Cartesian tree: As a binary search tree

-Because a Cartesian tree is a binary tree, it is natural to use it as a binary search tree for an ordered sequence of values.
-However, defining a Cartesian tree based on the same values that form the search keys of a binary search tree does not work well: the Cartesian tree of a sorted sequence is just a path, rooted at its leftmost endpoint, and binary searching in this tree degenerates to sequential search in the path.
-However, it is possible to generate more-balanced search trees by generating priority values for each search key that are different than the key itself, sorting the inputs by their key values, and using the corresponding sequence of priorities to generate a Cartesian tree.
-This construction may equivalently be viewed in the geometric framework described above, in which the $x$-coordinates of a set of points are the search keys and the $y$-coordinates are the priorities.
+The Cartesian tree of a sorted sequence is just a path graph, rooted at its leftmost endpoint.
+Binary searching in this tree degenerates to sequential search in the path.
+However, a different construction uses Cartesian trees to generate binary search trees of logarithmic depth from sorted sequences of values.
+This can be done by generating priority numbers for each value, and using the sequence of priorities to generate a Cartesian tree.
+This construction may equivalently be viewed in the geometric framework described above, in which the $x$-coordinates of a set of points are the values in a sorted sequence and the $y$-coordinates are their priorities.

 This idea was applied by Seidel & Aragon (1996), who suggested the use of random numbers as priorities.
-The data structure resulting from this random choice is called a treap, due to its combination of binary search tree and binary heap features.
-An insertion into a treap may be performed by inserting the new key as a leaf of an existing tree, choosing a priority for it, and then performing tree rotation operations along a path from the node to the root of the tree to repair any violations of the heap property caused by this insertion; a deletion may similarly be performed by a constant amount of change to the tree followed by a sequence of rotations along a single path in the tree.
+The self-balancing binary search tree resulting from this random choice is called a treap, due to its combination of binary search tree and min-heap features.
+An insertion into a treap can be performed by inserting the new key as a leaf of an existing tree, choosing a priority for it, and then performing tree rotation operations along a path from the node to the root of the tree to repair any violations of the heap property caused by this insertion; a deletion can similarly be performed by a constant amount of change to the tree followed by a sequence of rotations along a single path in the tree.
 A variation on this data structure called a zip tree uses the same idea of random priorities, but simplifies the random generation of the priorities, and performs insertions and deletions in a different way, by splitting the sequence and its associated Cartesian tree into two subsequences and two trees and then recombining them.

 If the priorities of each key are chosen randomly and independently once whenever the key is inserted into the tree, the resulting Cartesian tree will have the same properties as a random binary search tree, a tree computed by inserting the keys in a randomly chosen permutation starting from an empty tree, with each insertion leaving the previous tree structure unchanged and inserting the new node as a leaf of the tree.
-Random binary search trees had been studied for much longer, and are known to behave well as search trees (they have logarithmic depth with high probability); the same good behavior carries over to treaps.
+Random binary search trees have been studied for much longer than treaps, and are known to behave well as search trees.
+The expected length of the search path to any given value is at most $2\ln n$, and the whole tree has logarithmic depth (its maximum root-to-leaf distance) with high probability.
+More formally, there exists a constant $C$ such that the depth is $\le C\ln n$ with probability tending to one as the number of nodes tends to infinity.
+The same good behavior carries over to treaps.
 It is also possible, as suggested by Aragon and Seidel, to reprioritize frequently-accessed nodes, causing them to move towards the root of the treap and speeding up future accesses for the same keys.